-In our quest to fully explore Koko Head Crater, we decided to ascend the mauka side of the crater rim.
+In our quest to fully explore Koko Crater, we decided to ascend the mauka side of the crater rim.
 Mauka refers to an area toward the mountain, while makai refers to an area toward the ocean.
 If you remember, a few weeks ago Marvin and I did the makai side of the crater rim (see accompanying video).
-We started that off by trekking up the Koko Head stairs trail and the descending down the makai side of the crater.
+We started that off by trekking up the Koko Crater stairs trail and the descending down the makai side of the crater.
 It was a fun trail, with a few intense sections (narrow ridges) at the initial descent.
 The rest of that trail was pretty much a piece of cake.

 The mauka side of the Koko Head crater rim is a different beast.